yannmazita/hangman/README.md

 # Hangman

-Hangman guessing game using VueJS and FastAPI.
+Mobile and desktop hangman guessing game using VueJS and FastAPI.

 On server startup a default administrator user is created with a default password and the OAuth scope "admin".